evanjfogg/angular-essentials/README.md

 # AngularEssentials

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.1.
+This project is comprised of the code I used while learning Angular through the Udemy course "Angular Essentials (Angular 2+ with TypeScript)" by Maximilian Schwarzmüller.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.1.

 ## Development server